drostron/slamdata-docs/source/sql-squared-reference.rst

 ~~~~~~~~~~~~

 This example returns the names of employees and the names of the
-departments they belong to by matching up the employee deparment ID with
+departments they belong to by matching up the employee department ID with
 the department's ID, where both IDs are ObjectID types.

 .. code-block:: sql